About Hamish Reid Photography

 Some images here date from the film era; most are digital.
 Some are from a 4x5 view camera, some from a variety of medium format film cameras; most are from DSLR's and digital point-and-shoots; some are even from my iPhone.
 And note: the dates mentioned on most images are approximate at best, and may vary by a year or two from reality.

 For an even more informal take on some of the images here, plus a more expansive set of essays, discussions, etc., visit my Pandemonia site; I am also @jingletown on Instagram, @hamish.reid.photography on Facebook, and The Photolalia on Medium (amongst other things).
-I also have a separate California And Nevada From The Side Of The Road Tumblr which is basically a place where a lot of images that wouldn't really fit here end up.
+I also have a separate California And Nevada From The Side Of The Road Tumblr which is basically a place where a lot of the images that wouldn't really fit here end up.
 I also do the California Driving: A Survival Guide website, an informal and unofficial guide to California driving for travelers and tourists.

 All images on this site are copyright © Hamish Reid, Richmond, California, unless otherwise indicated.

 Questions real people have actually asked me in email or face to face, multiple times:

 I live in Richmond, California, but I'm originally from both Britain (as it used to be) and Australia, with an accent that tends to be somewhere between those two poles.

 What motivates your photography?

 I'm tempted to say I have no motivation — I can't not do it.
 It's more of a calling than any sort of motivation.
 Having said that, I sometimes feel a burning desire to show the world what I see — I'm a glorified reporter, in other words.
 I certainly have no pretensions to art (I'm an engineer by trade and training, after all).

 I expand (somewhat incoherently) on these sorts of thoughts over on my Pandemonia site.